henrychronowski/bucharest/README.md

 **Merging branches should only be done once a feature is complete unless the programmers are unified in awareness and agreement.**

-	1. Make sure you are on the feature branch that you want to merge
+	1. Make sure you are on the branch that you want to merge into
 	2. Follow steps 1-5 in the General Workflow
-	3. git checkout <branch name>    (Switches to specified branch, most likely will be dev)
+	3. git checkout <branch name>    (Switch to the feature branch or branch that you want to merge from)
+	4. Again follow steps 1-5 in the General Workflow
-	4. Follow steps 1-4 in updating branches
+	5. Follow steps 1-4 in updating branches
-	5. git merge <branch you want to merge>
+	6. git merge <branch you're merging into>
+	7. Fix any merge conflicts
 	6. git status
 	7. git push
+	8. Pull request & review

 Example merging test branch into dev: